IqraMajeed-Dev/Todo--App/README.md

 # Todo--App
-A full-stack To-Do application built using React (frontend) and Django REST Framework (backend).
-Features include CRUD operations, RESTful APIs, and responsive design for seamless task management.
+A Django-based To-Do application featuring user authentication, CRUD operations, and a clean, responsive interface for efficient task tracking.